> Macadamia Nut Oil: Better than Olive Oil?

 1. Better Fatty Acids for Health + More Vitamin E to Prevent Rancidity

 Macadamia nut oil is the best plant source of palmitoleic acid, an omega-7 monounsaturated fat.
-This is the most prominent fatty acid in human sebum.

 2. More Versatile